The purpose of the GIA is to build a strong partnership between primary industries and Government to deliver better biosecurity outcomes.

 - It’s important you understand the commitments that would be made on your behalf.
 For more detail, download the full Discussion Document.

 - Take part in a regional phone conference during November to find out more and have your questions answered.
-Register using the form below.
+Registrations for these have now closed.

 - Please tell us what you think by filling in an online submission form at livestockgia.org.nz.